 Behavioural research illustrates that individual-level gender bias is prevalent and difficult to overcome through training alone.
 Innovative solutions from behavioural economics suggest that employing principles of behavioural design to “de-bias” organisations can address gender bias and ultimately reshape the way we work, learn and live.
 Such de-biasing interventions change the environment within organisations so that gender biases cannot operate & influence outcomes.

-We plan to develop simple, low-cost approaches to de-bias organisations that are relevant for the humanitarian sector and test these with or without individual-level gender bias training.
+The team plans to develop simple, low-cost approaches to de-bias organisations that are relevant for the humanitarian sector and test these with or without individual-level gender bias training.

 Measuring and addressing gender biases through this research will improve existing practice through strengthened M&E of GBViE programming and improved gender equality in the workplace.

 At the individual level, the project will strengthen knowledge, skills and behaviours of humanitarian practitioners.
 It will enable them to design and implement more gender-equitable humanitarian programming (including strengthened M&E), and to drive change within their own organisations.

 At the organisational level, addressing gender biases through behavioural design innovations will promote a more equitable workplace, a narrowed gender gap in leadership, and more effective, inclusive and diverse programmes.